Practicing mindfulness can be a really helpful tool to look after your mental health and wellbeing.

 Keeping aware of your gratitude is a great way at helping to maintain a positive outset.
 Why not use our Gratitude Journal to help you track your feelings.

 Another way you could keep aware of your gratitude is through scrapbooking.
 Here is a guide to scrapbooking to help you get started.

-Take some time to reset your body and mind with this 10 minute Headspace session.
+Take some time to look at self-love with this 10 minute Headspace session.

 Take a look at this 15 minute guided meditation session to help find peace in uncertain times.

 Try a new 10 minute guided meditation session, fill your day full of gratitude and relaxation through meditation techniques.

 Are you feeling stressed or overwhelmed?
 Why not try this 10 minute meditation session designed to reduce stress.

 Why don’t you try a visualisation meditation?
 These are usually a little longer as you delve deeper into a calm state of consciousness.
 Try this Magical Forest meditation.

 Want to try meditation and mindful breathing?
 We can offer 1-to-1 sessions with a member of staff to learn about different mediating styles.
 These sessions will be held in The Sanctuary.
 If you have any questions please email firstname.lastname@example.org.

 If you’re feeling anxious, stressed, like you need to take time out, visit The Sanctuary in the Health and Wellbeing Centre, Old Mill Lane Campus.
 The Sanctuary is a safe space with sensory aids such as fidget toys, stress balls and weighted neck wraps to help you relax and recuperate.